dougalhatesrabbits/homelab/README.md

 Homelab

-Repository for Ansible and general configuration of Proxmox hosts and VMs.
+Repository for this homelab's Ansible runbooks and the general configurations deployed in setting up its Proxmox hosts containers and VMs.
+Also, includes the TruNAS settings and Proxmox backup server.

-This was initiated as part of the Learn LinuxTV tutorial on local MacMini.
+- Ansible - This was initiated as part of the Learn LinuxTV tutorial on local MacMini.

   Now added the Semaphore service runing on VM